 European Veterinary Specialist in Large Animal Surgery (Equine)

-Partner responsible for Rossdales Equine Hospital
+Clinical Director responsible for Rossdales Equine Hospital

 Most of his time is spent dealing with the large and varied caseload of elective and emergency surgery which is referred to Rossdales from practices throughout the UK.
 This includes an equal proportion of orthopaedic and soft tissue procedures.
 He has a special interest in standing surgery and minimally invasive surgery, including arthroscopy, fracture repair, laparoscopy and laser surgery.
 His further qualifications include a RCVS Certificate in Equine Surgery (Orthopaedics) and in 2012 the European College of Veterinary Surgeons (ECVS) awarded him Diplomate status.